Hearing Loss and Dementia

 If you’ve noticed changes in your hearing or are concerned about cognitive changes, schedule a hearing evaluation with an audiologist — sooner is usually better when it comes to protecting both your hearing and your brain.

-At Earsonic, we are dedicated to delivering the highest standard of audiology care.
-Your hearing health is our top priority.
 We offer complimentary hearing screenings for individuals over 60, helping you stay proactive in protecting both your ears and your brain.
 If you notice any signs of hearing loss, don’t hesitate to reach out — we’re here to help.